🧙♂️ Welcome | The Hermit Way

 Concentration is a double-edged sword.
 We must understand that poor performance in a concentrated portfolio can have a larger impact on our future.
 This is explained by ergodicity.

-Ergodicity is a concept in which a system's long-term averages match the averages observed at different points in time.
 Essentially, over a long period, the system's behavior will reflect the same patterns seen in shorter, individual periods.
-So, if we consistently lose, our long-term performance will do the same.
+Therefore, if we consistently lose, our long-term performance will suffer the same fate.

 Thus, successful concentration requires thorough research to build conviction in the selected investments.
 We don’t have to be right every time, but we must consider the opportunity cost of being wrong.